ezrashim/bullhorn-novo-template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

-## Development server
+## Running the app on your local machine

+* on your command prompt/terminal, `git clone https://github.com/ezrashim/bullhorn-novo-template.git`
+* Run `cd bullhorn-novo-template`
+* Run `npm install`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for a dev server.
+* Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Editing Static HTML

-* navigate to src > app > app.component.html.
+* navigate to `src > app > app.component.html`.
 * copy and paste novo-elements snippets from [novo-elements](http://bullhorn.github.io/novo-elements/#/button).
-* add any additional styling on src > app > app.component.scss.
+* add any additional styling on `src > app > app.component.scss`.

 ## Code scaffolding